okraHQ/okra-js/README.md

 - Create a [sandbox customer](https://docs.okra.ng/docs/creating-sandbox-customers), so you can get connecting immediately.

 ## buildWithShortURL
-- If you are using the `buildWithShortURL` version, you will first need to [create a link](https://docs.okra.ng/docs/widget-customization) on your dashboard, and use the short url `ref` returend at the end of the creation flow.
+- If you are using the `buildWithShortURL` version, you will first need to [create a link](https://docs.okra.ng/docs/widget-customization) on your dashboard, and use the `short url` returend at the end of the creation flow.

 *Bonus Points*
 - Setup [Slack Notifications](https://docs.okra.ng/docs/slack-integration) so you can see your API call statuses and re-run calls in real-time!